 To follow through on another idea that came about in January meetings, the city council will also seek to hear opinions about the sales of water shares.
 An ordinance currently in place bars owners from selling subdivision properties and the water rights associated with them separately.

-The amendment would allow people with lots up to 3/4 of an acre to only own one share.
+An amendment would allow people with lots up to 3/4 of an acre to only own one share.
 Properties of one acre in size would still require two shares, and each additional half-acre would require another share.